2020 NEW ZEALAND SCHOOL LEADERSHIP FORUM

 - Identify the warning signs of a potential crisis

-- Real life examples of crisis management
+- Engage with real-life examples of crisis management

 - School leaders’ biggest challenges